CarletonComputerScienceSociety/website/content/events/2023-2024/2023-06-24-course-registration-+-Q&A.md

 * What major, honours, and streams really mean
 * COMP1405/6 Z Section?
 * Q&A Session with upper years
-* and much much more!"
+* and much much more!